SCOPE OF WORK

 Please be sure to review your customized Scope of Work carefully before signing this agreement.
 The Scope of Work includes everything that is included in your website package including any work with additional systems (email marketing, Google Analytics, etc).
 By signing this electronic agreement you are agreeing to the terms outlined in the Scope of Work.

 All website builds unless otherwise specified are short-term engagements that get you a beautiful website up and running in 2 weeks!
 I create a timeline for each project that includes when your materials to me are due, when I will have a first iteration ready for you to review, and project completion date.
-You will receive Google calendar reminders for each milestone.
 Please refer to your Scope of Work document for dates.

 This timeline is made so that I can optimize opportunities for you to provide changes, refinements and prevent the project from being delayed.